Oil burner (engine): Steam ships

+SS Harriet Tubman.
+Ships of the Liberty class were powered by two oil-fired boilers feeding a triple expansion steam engine.

 In the 1870s, Caspian steamships began using mazut, a residual fuel oil which at that time was produced as a waste stream by the many oil refineries located in the Absheron peninsula.
 During the late 19th century Mazut remained cheap and plentiful in the Caspian region.

 In 1870, either the SS Iran or SS Constantine (depending on source) became the first ship to convert to burning fuel oil, both were Caspian based merchant steamships.

 During the 1870s, the Imperial Russian Navy converted the ships of the Caspian fleet to oil burners starting with the Khivenets in 1874.

 In 1894, the oil tanker SS Baku Standard became the first oil burning vessel to cross the Atlantic Ocean.
 In 1903, the Red Star Liner SS Kensington became the first passenger liner to make the Atlantic crossing with boilers fired by fuel oil.

 Fuel oil has a higher energy density than coal and oil powered ships did not need to employ stokers however coal remained the dominant power source for marine boilers throughout the 19th century primarily due to the relatively high cost of fuel oil.
 Oil was used in marine boilers to a greater extent during the early 20th century.
 By 1939, about half the world’s ships burned fuel oil, of these about half had steam engines and the other half used diesel engines.